 The Importance of a Thermography Follow-up

 Thermography views vascular change and is intended to monitor health over time which should not change substantially from year to year.
-A baseline will be established when comparing an initial screening to all future screenings.
+A baseline will be established when comparing the initial screening to all future screenings.
 It is of the utmost importance that all the recommendations listed in the thermography report are followed closely.

 The images on the left were taken July 2013.
 A 3 month follow up screening was recommended by the interpreting doctors.
 The client neglected to adhere to the recommendations and the condition significantly worsened over the 5 month period, as can be seen in the image to the right taken in December 2013.
-There were several factors present that alerted doctors that a pathological process may be forming.
+There were several factors present that alerted doctors that a pathological process may have been forming.

 Thermography can be used as a whole-body approach to wellness because a thermogram can pinpoint abnormalities at times, even before the body’s sensory organs can identify them.
 Therefore, the establishment of a baseline representing your unique thermal pattern allows for the comparison of changes over time, and the is the greatest benefit of thermography.